kartik-neal/Project-Santa-Cruz-Preview/alerts/softAP_default_password_change.md

 ### Does this affect my manually-set SoftAP password?

 We’ve created a new OOBE flow that allows users to manually set their SoftAP password.
 If you have not manually set your SoftAP password, you may do so through [OOBE](https://github.com/microsoft/Project-Santa-Cruz-Preview/blob/main/user-guides/getting_started/oobe.md) at any time.
-However, this password will be lost after performing a USB update of your deivce (see FAQs below).
-To ensure access to your device's SoftAP network, make sure to [retrieve your TPM-derived password](https://github.com/microsoft/Project-Santa-Cruz-Preview/blob/main/tools/SoftAP-access-info-tool/README.md) prior to performing a USB update.
-After updating, you may reset your password through OOBE.
+However, this password will be lost after performing a [USB update with the UUU tool](https://github.com/microsoft/Project-Santa-Cruz-Preview/blob/main/user-guides/updating/usb_updating.md#usb-update-method-2-nxp-uuu-tool) (see FAQs below for more information).

+To ensure access to your device's SoftAP network, make sure to [retrieve your TPM-derived password](https://github.com/microsoft/Project-Santa-Cruz-Preview/blob/main/tools/SoftAP-access-info-tool/README.md) prior to performing a USB update with the UUU tool.
+After updating your device, you may reset your password through OOBE.

 ### FAQs

-**Q**: How will a USB update vs ADU update affect my SoftAP password that I manually set through OOBE?
+**Q**: How will device updates affect my SoftAP password that I manually set through OOBE?

-**A**: Your device-specific, TPM-derived SoftAP password is unaffected by any firmware or OS update and remains unchanged across all update scenarios.
-However, your manually set password will be lost after a USB update.

-  USB updates:

-  - USB updates will wipe all device configuration settings and will reset your device to a factory clean state.
-You will need to re-run OOBE and create your personal SoftAP password again.
+**A**: Your manually-set password will be lost after a [USB update with the UUU tool](https://github.com/microsoft/Project-Santa-Cruz-Preview/blob/main/user-guides/updating/usb_updating.md#usb-update-method-2-nxp-uuu-tool).
+In this case, the update will wipe all device configuration settings and will reset your device to a factory clean state.
+You will need to re-run OOBE to set your SoftAP password again.

-  OTA (ADU) updates:

-   - Updates taken from ADU will preserve your user configuration state.
-Your manually-set SoftAP password will remain intact.
+[OTA updates](https://github.com/microsoft/Project-Santa-Cruz-Preview/blob/main/user-guides/updating/ota_update.md) via ADU and [USB updates performed through a USB storage device](https://github.com/microsoft/Project-Santa-Cruz-Preview/blob/main/user-guides/updating/usb_updating.md#usb-update-method-1-usb-storage-device) will preserve your user configuration state, and your manually-set SoftAP password will remain intact.

+Your device-specific, TPM-derived SoftAP password is unaffected by any firmware or OS update and remains unchanged across all update scenarios.

 **Q**: How do I contact support?